haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 ### Map visualization

 12. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
-	1. You decide the number of maps and what exactly eachmap contains.
+	1. You decide the number of maps and what exactly each map contains.
 		- But the map should support your analysis and its conclusion
 		- Thinking about what to include and how included features are visualized on the map is always important, but increasingly so when there’s high numbers of features on the map.
 	2. Remember to include a north arrow, a legend, and a scale bar into each map!